Land-Based Casinos in California: The Complete 2026 Guide

 This page covers everything you need to know about California’s land-based casino scene.
 I will walk through which casinos are legal and why, the history of how the state got here, the biggest and best properties in each region, what games you can play, the differences in California-style table games, the age rules, and what to expect if you are visiting one of these places for the first time.
 If you want a deeper dive on cardrooms, those are covered on a separate page on this site.
 Cardrooms are a different animal and they deserve their own treatment.

-Are Land Based Casinos Legal in California?
+Are Land-Based Casinos Legal in California?

 Yes, but with a big asterisk.
 California does not allow commercial casinos like the ones in Nevada or Atlantic City.
 There is no California Bellagio or California MGM Grand.
 Every full-service casino in the state is operated by a federally recognized Native American tribe on tribal land, under what are called tribal-state compacts.
 The legal authority for this comes from a combination of federal law (the Indian Gaming Regulatory Act of 1988) and a 2000 amendment to the California Constitution that voters approved as Proposition 1A.

 What this means in practice is that you can absolutely walk into a casino in California and play slots, blackjack, baccarat, poker, and a handful of other games.
 You just have to do it on tribal land, which in most cases means driving to a reservation.
 The good news is that California has roughly 70 of these casinos scattered across the state, so most population centers have at least one within a reasonable drive.
 The official list of licensed casinos is maintained by the California Gambling Control Commission, and the broader regulatory framework is overseen by the National Indian Gaming Commission at the federal level.
+For the full legal picture, see our California gambling laws page.

 History of Tribal Gambling in California

 The story of tribal gambling in California is actually pretty fascinating, and it explains why the state’s casino scene looks the way it does.
 The whole thing traces back to a 1987 Supreme Court case called California v.
 Cabazon Band of Mission Indians.
-The Cabazon Band, based in Indio, had opened a bingo and poker hall in the early 1980s as a way to generate revenue for the tribe, which was extremely poor at the time.
-State and county officials raided the hall and tried to shut it down, arguing California’s gambling laws applied on tribal land.
-The tribe sued, and the case made it all the way to the Supreme Court.

 From there, the industry exploded.
 Within a decade, California had become the largest tribal gaming state in the country, and today it generates more revenue from tribal casinos than any other state, around $9 billion annually.